This is the multi-page printable view of this section. Click here to print.

 Creating a Listener

-Create a Listener on the Load Balancer to receive client requests and handle traffic according to the Listener settings.
+Create a Listener on the Load Balancer to receive client requests and process traffic according to Listener settings.

-The protocol that receives client requests varies depending on the Load Balancer service type.
+The protocol for receiving client requests varies depending on the Load Balancer service type.

-- L4 Load Balancer case: TLS, TCP, UDP protocol
+- For L4 Load Balancer: TLS, TCP, UDP protocols

-- L7 Load Balancer in case: HTTP, HTTPS protocol
+- For L7 Load Balancer: HTTP, HTTPS protocols

 Creating a Listener in L4 Load Balancer

-To create a Listener in L4 Load Balancer, follow the steps below.
+Follow these steps to create a Listener in an L4 Load Balancer:

-- All Services > Networking > Load Balancer Click the menu.
-Navigate to the Load Balancer’s Service Home page.
+- Click the All Services > Networking > Load Balancer menu.
+You will be navigated to the Load Balancer’s Service Home page.

-- Click the Load Balancer menu on the Service Home page.
-Go to the Load Balancer List page.
+- On the Service Home page, click the Load Balancer menu.
+You will be navigated to the Load Balancer List page.

-- Load Balancer List page, click the Load Balancer resource to create a Listener.
-Go to the Load Balancer Details page.
+- On the Load Balancer List page, click the Load Balancer resource where you want to create a Listener.
+You will be navigated to the Load Balancer Detail page.

-- Connected Resources tab page, click the Create Listener button in the upper right.
+- On the Connected Resources tab page, click the Create Listener button in the upper right corner.

-- Service Information Input Enter or select the required information in the area.
+- In the Service Information area, enter or select the required information.

 |---|---|---|